matildafransson/FastTomography/README.md

 out_path =  path to the main folder where rotataed data should be saved

+center = guess for the center fo the frame

+seg_min_r = minimum threshold value for segmentation

+seg_max_r = maximum threshold value for segmentation

+threshold = threshold for feature segmentation

+seedListtoSegement = seed list give a point to start the region growing segmentation of the battery

+sixe_median_filter = size of median filter kernel

+<br><br>

 Processing of reconstructed and rotated data is thereafter followed by 'Speed Retrieval' or 'Tracking of Metal Agglomerate Segmentation'. <br><br><br><br>